Commit and push changes to Git repository

 Push changes to a remote repository

-PyCharm allows you to upload changes from the current branch to its tracked branch or to any other remote branch.
+PyCharm allows you to upload changes from any branch to its tracked branch or to any other remote branch.

-If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for details on how to enable synchronous repositories control, refer to Version Control Settings: Git).
+If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for more information about enabling synchronous repositories control, refer to Version Control Settings: Git).